 “A disagreement?”

-“Yes…” I nodded slowly, glancing at my sisters who all looked elsewhere in the room, pretending I wasn’t looking at them for answers.
+“Yes…” I nodded slowly, glancing at my sisters, who all looked elsewhere in the room, pretending I wasn’t looking at them for answers.
 Wait, are they… whistling right now?
 “From what I heard, Viscount Lodeytte’s daughter had purposely dumped tea on sister Linnette.
 And my… dear sisters reacted to protect sister Lin from the… wrong she faced?”

 I winced.
-I didn’t mean to end it as a question - but without their input, I had to drivel my way through with malarky to convince Father of whatever out-of-pocket madness they stumbled themselves into.
+I didn’t mean to end it as a question - but without their input, I had to drivel my way through with malarkey to convince Father of whatever out-of-pocket madness they stumbled themselves into.
 I glanced between my father and my sisters as the room fell silent.
 He stared them down, but they continued with a conversation of their own - ignoring Father entirely.
 Ridiculous.

 “So you’re trying to tell me that a viscount's daughter thought she had the right to humiliate a duke's daughter - and you still went out of your way to bow your head to a lower family?”
 Father replied in a cold and calm tone.
 I chewed on the inside of my lip as I contemplated how to respond.
 I squeezed my eyes shut, and when I opened them again, all my sisters were giving me curious side-eyes with guilty expressions.
 Ah, so they do know they were in the wrong.
-I sighed once again, turning back to our father.
+I sighed once more, turning back to our father.

 “Though a swift form of discipline to someone of the lower class is a reasonable response - my sisters did go too far in their retaliation, even encouraging more violent behavior.
-It seems that their rationality has been affected by the accident.”
-I explained slowly to Father, glancing at the girls who stared me down with a variety of expressions.
-So I continued.
-“So I’d like to propose to be their chaperone for the next several outings they have - until we confirm they can act like proper ladies in high society.”
+It seems that their rationality has been affected by the accident," I explained slowly to Father, glancing at the girls who stared me down with a variety of expressions.
+So I continued, “So I’d like to propose to be their chaperone for the next several outings they have - until we confirm they can act like proper ladies in high society.”

 “Let’s do that, then,” my father responded.
 I smiled in thanks.